-We set the industry weights and frequencies of price adjustment to match regular prices in Table 2 of Nakamura and Steinsson (2008).
+We set the industry weights and frequencies of price adjustment to match regular prices in Nakamura and Steinsson (2008).
 The elasticity of substitution between varieties within industries (σ) is set to be $\sigma = 8$.
 This is in between the lower and upper bounds used in Carvalho et al. (2016).
-The elasticity of substitution between industries (σ_2) is set to 1 like in Shamloo (2010)19.
+The elasticity of substitution between industries (σ_2) is set to 1 as in Shamloo (2010)22.